 Highlights: Loyal, Confident, Friendly

-The Austrian Pinscher is the one dog breed with the pinscher title few have heard of.
-In fact, the Australian Pinscher doesn’t even look like your typical pinscher dog.
+The Austrian Pinscher is the one dog breed with the pinscher title few people have even heard of.
+The Australian Pinscher doesn’t even look like your typical pinscher dog.
 Nonetheless, these dogs originated from the German Pinschers.

 According to Wag Walking, the Austrian Pinscher was developed from a mix of Austrian farm dogs and the German Pinscher.
 While they do have the pinscher prey-drive, don’t expect the Austrian Pinscher to be as obsessed with catching animals.